 If it’s the end of the day (evening time), distract yourself with the following:9

 Again, ignore the contractions and don’t pay attention to the clock.
 Only begin paying attention to them when your contractions require you to stop what you’re doing to focus on your breathing.
-You won’t be able to ignore them any longer and should begin timing the length and frequency of each contraction with a contraction timer.
+You won’t be able to ignore them any longer, and you should begin timing the duration and frequency of each contraction with a contraction timer.

 Related: 15 Things to Do While Waiting for Labor to Start